alephium/www/src/content/news/hashrate-series-2-goldshell-93cc51a86640/index.md

 **You guys were the first ASICs suppliers to the Alephium mining community, from April 2024!
 Before diving in the how & why, can you tell us how your experience of the Alephium core-contributors & the community was?**

 Working with the Alephium community has been a bit like a treasure hunt — full of discoveries.
-We’ve connected through AMA sessions, kept up with their tech updates, and even tried some fun stuff like launching miner-related NFTs on <a href="https://deadrare.io/" data-href="https://deadrare.io/">Deadrare</a>.
+We’ve connected through AMA sessions, kept up with their tech updates, and even tried some fun stuff like launching miner-related NFTs on <a href="https://deadrare.io/" >Deadrare</a>.
 This was our first time merging physical products with the digital world, and it was a blast.
 It added a whole new level of engagement for users, turning mining into more than just a technical process.

 **You’ve already announced a second generation of ASICs miners (Goldshell AL BOX II PLUS).
 Can you tell us more about this product?**

-We recently rolled out the <a href="https://www.goldshell.com/product/goldshell-al-box-%E2%85%B1-plus/" data-href="https://www.goldshell.com/product/goldshell-al-box-%E2%85%B1-plus/">AL BOX II PLUS</a>, which packs more punch and makes things a lot easier by integrating the power supply right into the machine.
+We recently rolled out the <a href="https://www.goldshell.com/product/goldshell-al-box-%E2%85%B1-plus/" >AL BOX II PLUS</a>, which packs more punch and makes things a lot easier by integrating the power supply right into the machine.
 Before, we had to remind people, “Hey, don’t forget to buy that power supply!”
 Now, it’s just plug-and-play, like setting up a toaster.
 We also introduced the ECHO series, which we like to call our “silent powerhouse.”
 It’s perfect for those who need solid performance but also want something super quiet — ideal for people with data centers or low energy costs.

 **How did you first discover Alephium, and what caught your attention?
 What factors do you consider when evaluating a PoW chain for investment?**